-Salary is commensurate with experience, in accordance with ACLU’s pay scale for attorneys, which is the subject of ongoing collective bargaining.
-(Currently, starting salary is $62,000 for an attorney with three years legal experience and $66,500 for someone with five years of litigation experience.)
-Excellent benefits include three weeks paid vacation at time of hire (increasing to four weeks after three years); 12 office holidays; 12 paid sick days, medical and dental insurance for staff members, their dependents and spouse/domestic partner; Employee Assistance Plan; six weeks of paid medical leave, life and long-term disability insurance; and 401(k) plan with employer match.
+Salary is commensurate with experience, in accordance with ACLU’s pay scale for attorneys, which is the subject of ongoing collective bargaining (Currently, starting salary is $75,000.00).
+Excellent benefits include three weeks paid vacation at time of hire (increasing to four weeks after three years); 12 office holidays; 12 paid sick days, medical and dental insurance for staff members, their dependents and spouse/domestic partner; Employee Assistance Plan; six weeks of medical leave, life and long-term disability insurance; and 401(k) plan with employer match.
 Direct exposure to cutting-edge civil liberties and civil rights work.
 This is a position that is exempt from the overtime provisions of the Fair Labor Standards Act, and it is in the bargaining unit represented by OPEIU Local 2.

 The position will remain open until filled.
 Interviews will be scheduled on a rolling basis.